 2. Know your core customer.
 Who do you want to do more business with?
 Can you describe them?
 If you were sitting across from them, what would they say their needs and wants are?
 What do they fear?
 Paint a picture of this customer with such clarity you and your team will know exactly who you are designing the ‘next big thing’ for.

 3. Consider a shift.
-Inspired by Renee Mauborgne, who was a keynote at last year’s Breakthrough Conference, I incorporated the Blue Ocean Shift tools into some strategic planning sessions.
+Inspired by Renee Mauborgne, a keynote speaker at last year’s Breakthrough Conference, I incorporated the Blue Ocean Shift tools into some strategic planning sessions.
 These tools proved to be a valuable way to objectively see whether or not we are really innovative, where the pain lies, how we compete today and what new factor, if introduced, would differentiate us enough where we are swimming in blue ocean.

-The most challenging aspect of the Shift thinking, however, is that in order to ADD value, you have to zero out value in key factors you compete in today.
+The most challenging aspect of the Shift thinking, however, is that in order to ADD value, you have to zero out the value in key factors you compete in today.
 A true shift doesn’t just add bells, whistles, and offerings to what you’re already doing.
 A shift says things like: “You know what?
 My core customer doesn’t even really value this.
 They just accept it as table stakes.
 It’s a given.
 If I were to stop competing on these 1-2 things, we could focus on new ways to compete that add more value to the customer.
 They would be willing to pay for this value.”

 4. Level the brainstorming field.
 Make sure all voices from your team are heard without biased influence from the highest rank.
 Some ideas to ensure this are to: